 Transketolase is encoded by the TKT gene which is located on chromosome 3p14.3 and is composed of 16 exons that generate several alternatively spliced mRNAs.
 Transaldolase is encoded by the TALDO1 gene which is located on chromosome 11p15.5-p15.4 and is composed of 8 exons that encode a protein of 337 amino acids.
 A molecularly interesting fact about the TALDO1 gene is that exons 2 and 3 were derived as a result of the insertion of a retrotransposon into the gene.

 There are two transketolase-related genes in the human genome.
 One is found on the X chromosome (Xq28) and is identified as the transketolase-like 1 gene (symbol: TKTL1).
 The other gene (symbol: TKTL2) is located on chromosome 4q32.2.
 The TKTL1 encoded protein lacks 38 amino acids, compared to the TKT protein, in the TPP-binding region.
-All TPP-dependent enzymes contain a highly similar TPP-binding domain and its lack in the TKTL1 protein strongly suggests that it is unlikely that TKTL1 is a TPP-dependent protein capable of catalyzing the transketolase reaction.
-Indeed, recent evidence has confirmed that the TKTL1 protein does not catalyze the transketolase reaction of the PPP.
+All TPP-dependent enzymes contain a highly similar TPP-binding domain and its lack in the TKTL1 encoded protein strongly suggests that it is unlikely that TKTL1 is a TPP-dependent protein capable of catalyzing the transketolase reaction.
+Indeed, recent evidence has confirmed that the TKTL1 protein is not capable of catalyzing the transketolase reaction of the PPP.
 Intense interest in the TKTL1 gene, and its encoded protein, was stimulated because it was shown that the level of TKTL1 expression correlated with poor patient outcomes and metastasis in many solid tumours.
 In addition, specific inhibition of TKTL1 mRNA has been shown to inhibit cancer cell proliferation in functional studies.

 The net result of the PPP, if not used solely for R5P production, is the oxidation of G6P, a six-carbon sugar, into a five-carbon sugar.
 In turn, three moles of five-carbon sugar are converted, via the enzymes of the PPP, back into two moles of six-carbon sugars and one mole of three-carbon sugar.
 The six-carbon sugars can be recycled into the pathway in the form of G6P, generating more NADPH.
 The three-carbon sugar generated is glyceraldehyde-3-phosphate which can be shunted to glycolysis and oxidized to pyruvate.
 Alternatively, it can be utilized by the gluconeogenic enzymes to generate more six-carbon sugars, fructose-6-phosphate or glucose-6-phosphate.back to the top